Division of Students Departments & Units

 The Office of the Vice-Provost Students is the team responsible for carrying out the mandate of the Vice-Provost Students and for providing support services to departments in the Division of Students.
 In collaboration with colleagues, the OVPS develops and implements Division-wide initiatives and standards, always making student engagement and student success a top priority.

-Aboriginal Student Services (CASS)
+Centre for Aboriginal Student Services (CASS)

 Admissions & Recruitment